QuackSnack/QuackSnackFront/README.md

 source qs-shell.sh; qs-quick-install
 ```

 This will install the shell in your `~/.bashrc` file.
-The shell includes the following commands :

-* `qs-install` : install the shell in `~/.bashrc`.
-* `qs-remove` : remove the shell in `~/.bashrc`.
-* `qs-projects` : pull every projects.

 If you wish to remove the shell, use this command from any folder :

 ```
 qs-remove